-Orientation provides educational programming during the new student orientation programs for first-year students, transfer students and graduate students to promote AOD awareness and prevention each year during the Dean of Students session as well as the Residence Life 101 session.
+Orientation provides educational programming during the new student orientation programs for first-year students, transfer students and graduate students to promote AOD awareness and prevention each year during the Dean of Students session and Residence Life 101.

 Residence Life

 Residence Life provides educational programming to promote AOD awareness and prevention each year to all of our on-campus residents.